AmitKus/udacity_nanodegree_machine_learning_engineer/ml_in_production/Webapp-deployment.md

 * Once the Lambda function receives the user's review, it will process that review by tokenizing it and then creating a bag of words encoding of the result.
 After that, it will send the processed review off to our deployed model.
 * Once the deployed model performs inference on the processed review, the resulting sentiment will be returned back to the Lambda function.
 * Our Lambda function will then return the sentiment result back to our web app using the endpoint that was constructed using API Gateway.

+**lambda function**: Function as a service.
+Run the function when specific event occurs.
+Do not run it the whole time.